 You may have heard both terms thrown around, whether it was at the gym, in a health article or maybe this is the first you’ve heard of them.
-Either way you’ve probably wondered, what's the different between the two?
+Either way you’ve probably wondered, what's the difference between macro and micronutrients?

 So, where do macro and micronutrients come into all this?
 Well, these two groups are commonly spoken about by nutritionists and dietitians, who have placed the 6 groups above into two teams.

 Think BIG—these guys are your major food groups carbohydrates, protein, fats and water.
 Our bodies need these in large amounts for energy.
 The quantity requirements of each macronutrient are unique to every individual due to dietary practice.
 You may have heard of people “counting their macros” when they’re on certain diets or particularly in the fitness world and each person may even tell you their breakdown is the best.
 But, there’s not necessarily a correct balance and the Australian Dietary Guidelines outlines a wide range of relative intakes of macronutrients that are acceptable.
 The current guidelines are: